adamcesco/Unofficial-Scrabble-Library/README.md

 ## Usage

-- To run the scrabble-board solver, use 1 command line argument:
+- To run the scrabble-board solver, provide the following command line argument:

    >*../Data/Board.csv*